 Creative Commons License

-A license type that allows use and sharing of content (like music or video) under specific terms.
-Useful in avoiding copyright issues during streaming.
+A license type that allows the use and sharing of content (like music or video) under specific terms.
+It helps avoid copyright issues during streaming.

 CPU Usage (in Streaming)